Kohze/fireData/cran-comments.md

 ## Additional notes

-- All tests pass (124 tests, 18 skipped integration tests that require Firebase credentials)
-- Package includes comprehensive documentation and vignette
-- Backward compatibility maintained with deprecated function wrappers
+Integration tests that require private Firebase credentials are skipped when those credentials are unavailable.
+Unit tests and package examples do not make authenticated Firebase requests during CRAN checks.